inivekin/abosa/abosa.typ

 maybe am nau more defective,
 but less identically so.
 Submarines in the pacific,
-interstellar spaceprobe carefree,
-the place where space is prolific seemed haven frae chaos tae me, like clouds, distanced, cradle their moons, far winds through trees that alter moods,
+an interstellar probes carefree, in place where space is prolific seemed haven frae chaos tae me, like clouds, distanced, cradle their moons, far winds through trees that alter moods,